allpwrfulroot/demo-walks-mobile/README.md

 Next steps: Work with someone with an actual eye for UI

+### Map view

+It takes the starting point of a walk with a hard-coded delta.
+With a little more work, you could find min/max lat/lon for walks and have more reliably-displayed walking paths.

 ### Data

 Pretty sure that the data isn't super clean, etc. Lots of variance.
 The 40000 ms gap between walks is my best guess at properly parsing the data.
 How / when / where to clean "session" data gained from the devices?
 How to optimize for fall detection?
 Open questions.